isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-16-post-Administrative Professionals' Day: Serving others leaves no room for error.md

 she explained.
 As the main liaison of NHIC, she takes a proactive approach, always ready for any unexpected tasks which may fall outside the defined job scopes.</p>
-<p>In addition to assisting NHIC Director, Dr Pauline Tay, on managing her
+<p>In addition to assisting in planning key Board and Senior Management meetings,
-busy schedule and working closely with event organisers to manage her speaking engagements and industry event invitations, San San diligently checks in on the team's calendars at NHIC.
-This enables her to arrange meetings like team retreats and board meetings, reducing the risk of miscommunication and keep things running along smoothly for the entire team.
+San San assists NHIC Director, Dr Pauline Tay, on managing engagements with healthcare ecosystem stakeholders and events.
+San San also diligently checks in on the team's calendars at NHIC, enabling her to arrange team retreats and meetings, reducing the risk of miscommunication and keeping things running along smoothly for the entire team.
 Her attention to detail ensures she can readily provide assistance whenever required.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/Admin Professionals' Day/Ng_San_San_2.jpg">
 </div>